 - Regardless of what assistance you are applying for, payment will only ever be made if the details you have provided meet Centrelink’s eligibility requirements.
 Ensure you provide all necessary documentation when applying for a payment to ensure your application is considered.

 - You need to have valid proof of identity and Centrelink is required to sight the original documents.
-Information about what documents you can take to prove your identity can be found at the Department of Human Services website.
+Information about what documents you can take to prove your identity can be found at the Services Australia website.